 From certain subjects, it is possible to take an ‘early upper secondary school leaving examination’.
 Taking this early exam is relatively popular among students.
 It happens quite often that students take the early secondary school leaving exam from a given subject at the end of grade 11 or even grade 10.
 In some cases, students decide on taking this exam at the end of the year when they finish their studies from the given subject.

 The exam has to be taken before an exam committee in Hungarian, in the language of an ethnic minority or in a foreign language.
 As described in the regulations concerning upper secondary school leaving examinations, students may view their written exams before the oral part and they can attach their individual evaluation to the official assessment.

 As a closing examination, the upper secondary school leaving exam tests general knowledge.
 This is a state examination, which is to be organised in accordance with the standardised requirements across all upper secondary schools in Hungary.
-In 2005, the dual-level Upper Secondary School Leaving Examination system was introduced.
-The two-level upper secondary school leaving exam means that you can take the intermediate and advanced level exams for each subject.
+In 2005, the two-level Upper Secondary School Leaving Examination system was introduced.
+The two-level upper secondary school leaving exam means that the student can take intermediate and advanced level exams for each subject.
 Intermediate level is sufficient to the issuance of the Upper Secondary School Leaving Examination Certificate.
 The advanced examination is intended to replace the previous entrance examination to higher education.

 At least five subjects must be taken at the upper secondary school leaving examination.
 These include:

 4.)
 Foreign Language – for students participating in minority education, it is mother tongue language and literature,

 5.)
 One subject of the student’s choice.

 In addition to compulsory subjects and compulsory electives, upper secondary school leaving exams may be taken from other subjects as well.
 The exam consists of several parts: oral, written and – in case of certain subjects – a practical part.
 The exam periods are in May-June and in October.